mlinreallife/blog/content/posts/press_review_6.md

 - San Francisco is still the epicenter of machine learning, but not the only hub
 ![Repartition of tools in the world](/3_mlops_location.png)
 - MLOps infrastructures in the US and China are diverging
-- More interests in machine learning production from academia: we can think about Challenges in Deploying and Monitoring Machine Learning Systems workshop at ICML MLSys Seminars at Stanford Conference on Machine Learning and Systems
+- More interests in machine learning production from academia: we can think about the paper named [Challenges in Deploying Machine Learning: a Survey of Case Studies](https://arxiv.org/abs/2011.09926)

 ## [This avocado armchair could be the future of AI](https://www.technologyreview.com/2021/01/05/1015754/avocado-armchair-future-ai-openai-deep-learning-nlp-gpt3-computer-vision-common-sense/amp/)